systemsconsciousness/cs-bio/README.md

 ## Deployment

-### Deploy to Vercel
+### Deploy to Contentstack Launch

-1. Connect your GitHub repository to Vercel
+1. Connect your GitHub repository to Contentstack Launch
-2. Add your environment variables in the Vercel dashboard
+2. Add your environment variables in the Launch dashboard
 3. Deploy!

 ### Other Platforms

-The site is a standard Next.js application and can be deployed to any platform that supports Node.js.
+The site is a standard Next.js application and can be deployed to any platform that supports Node.js, including Vercel, Netlify, or other hosting providers.

 ## Scripts